RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonLinux.rst

 Installing and Running Python Locally
 =====================================

 By "locally" we mean that you are now about to install and run Python directly on your computer, as opposed to through some web-based or remote tool.
+Please follow all of the instructions below *exactly*.

 Install a code editor
 *********************